dolbyio-samples/rts-app-react-publisher-viewer/README.md

 ## Prerequisites

 In order to run this demo, you will need a Dolby.io account.
 If you don't already have one, you can create one on [our website](https://dashboard.dolby.io).
+You will also need the following tools installed on your machine.

+- Node v16.16.0
+- Yarn v1.22.19

 ## Features and roadmap